Société Française de Psychanalyse

-The Société Française de Psychanalyse (SFP) was a French psychoanalytic professional body formed in 1953, in a split from the main body of French psychoanalysts, the Société Parisienne de Psychanalyse (SPP).
+The Société Française de Psychanalyse (SFP; English: "French Society of Psychoanalysis") was a French psychoanalytic professional body formed in 1953, in a split from the main body of French psychoanalysts, the Société Parisienne de Psychanalyse (SPP).

-The SFP was eventually dissolved in 1965, its resources and membership being split between the two new bodies, the Association Psychanalytique de France (APF), and the École Freudienne de Paris (EFP), founded by Jacques Lacan.
+The SFP effectively disbanded in November 1963, its resources and membership being split between the two new bodies, the Association Psychanalytique de France (APF, founded May 1964), and the École Freudienne de Paris (EFP, founded June 1964), founded by Jacques Lacan.
+The formal dissolution of SFP was in January 1965.

 Foundation

 The early 1950s were a time of growing disagreements within the SPP, mainly centred on the question of the training of analysts.
 Despite wishing himself to avoid a split, Lacan was drawn into the dissident movement led by Daniel Lagache, as a result of his own separate dispute with the president Sacha Nacht over his practice of "short sessions".

 After a year of disagreements and a vote of no confidence, five members of the SPP resigned from the body in June 1953.
 These five were Lacan, Lagache, Dolto, Favez-Boutonnier and Reverchon-Jouve.